• Skip to main content

 • For dessert, drizzled over cheesecake (especially vanilla and chocolate!), ice cream, chocolate mousse etc.

-• Add it to a veggie smoothie or milkshake for sweetness and flavour.
+• With smoothies, added to a veggie smoothie or milkshake for sweetness and flavour.

-• Turn it into a dressing – by combining with a little oil and lemon juice or red wine vinegar (I did something similar in this blueberry vinaigrette recipe).
-It would be delicious with blueberry zucchini salad or strawberry spinach salad.
+• As a dressing, by combining with a little oil and lemon juice or red wine vinegar.
+It would be delicious with blueberry salad or strawberry spinach salad.

-• Serve it with savoury dishes, such as grilled chicken, roast duck or turkey – by adding a little soy sauce, black pepper, onion granules, thyme or rosemary, a spoonful of hoisin sauce, more marsala wine etc.
+• With savoury dishes, such as roast chicken, duck or turkey, by adding a little soy sauce, black pepper, onion granules, thyme or rosemary, a spoonful of hoisin sauce, more marsala wine etc.

 Top tips